 North of Wellington St +12%

-This grouping is made up of West Guelph areas (Onward Willow/ West Acres/ Sugarbush), Victoria North, Riverside Park and the East Guelph neighbourhood of Grange Rd.
+Made up of West Guelph areas (Onward Willow/ West Acres/ Sugarbush), Victoria North, Riverside Park and the East Guelph neighbourhood of Grange Rd.

-South of Wellington St. +16%
+South Guelph: south of Wellington St. +16%

-It may come as no surprise to many, the area south of downtown Guelph is outperforming the rest.
+South Guelph, the area south of downtown Guelph is outperforming the rest.
 Always popular with commuters and still experiencing significant new development, South Guelph already had a few of the highest price neighbourhoods.

-Although most neighbourhoods in South Guelph are performing near the City average, the areas of Kortright East and West (south of the University along Gordon St to Arkell) are boasting an incredible 22% average price gain this year.
+Although most neighbourhoods in South Guelph are performing near the City average, the areas of Kortright East and Kortright West (south of the University along Gordon St to Arkell) are boasting an incredible 22% average price gain this year.

-Overall, this is the only grouping that has sold more homes than last year, led by increases in Kortright West and Kortright Hills, the area by the YMCA.
+Overall, this is the only grouping that has sold more homes than last year.
+Led by increases in Kortright West and Kortright Hills, the area by the YMCA.

 Source: 2019- 2020 GDAR data total $ sold year over year change.
 Neighbourhoods categories as per GDAR identified boundaries.
 Village by the Arboretum has been excluded due to small sample size.